-In addition to teaching structures at RISD, Schneider has recently been a visiting critic at Parsons School of Design (School of Constructed Environments) and a visiting lecturer at the College of Architecture, Art and Planning at Cornell University.
+In addition to teaching structures and design studios at RISD, Schneider has recently been a visiting critic at Parsons School of Design (School of Constructed Environments) and a visiting lecturer at the College of Architecture, Art and Planning at Cornell University.
 He has also previously taught integrated design of architecture and structure at the Graduate School of Architecture Planning and Preservation at Columbia University.

 Schneider’s primary interest in practice and teaching is the integration of architecture and structural engineering: how these two disciplines inform each other and in their overlap lead to new frontiers of design.
 Currently this includes a focus on the engineering of innovative timber structures expanding the conventional boundaries of frames and mass timber through projects, writing and design research.